Kieran-Mahon/Last-Alert/README.md

 [Authors and acknowledgment]

-This project is writen entirely by our amazing team of 4:
+This project is written entirely by our amazing team of 4:
 - Caitlyn Young,
 - Kieran Mahon,
 - Toby McIsaac,